 DID YOU KNOW?
 Habitat conservation is vital to the survival of blue pigeons, because they have muscular gizzards to break down seeds and aid digestion.
 This means unlike other pigeons, their droppings contain no viable seeds.

 Seychelles Fody Foudia sechellarumor Toktok is a small dumpy endemic weaver, found only on Aride and a few other islands of the granitics.
 It was probably originally a forest species, but with a catholic diet it has few habitat constraints and readily comes into houses.
 It is often found in groups of 10 or more, but it is not as highly gregarious as the Madagascar Fody.
-When the two species encounter one another, it is almost always the Madagascar Fody that withdraws.

 DID YOU KNOW?
 There is little overlap in diet between Seychelles Fody and Madagascar Fody.
 The Seychelles Fody is mainly insectivorous, whereas Madagascar Fody is a seed eater.
 Where the two occur together, the cheeky aggressive manner of the Seychelles Fody gives it a distinct advantage.